Environmental Management System

 to ensure that it operates continuously with thorough safety and health

-such as mine rehabilitation.
-For example, at a Sojitz-owned open-cut
+rehabilitation for all mines as necessary.
+For example, at a Sojitz-owned

-coal mine in Australia we keep the topsoil that is removed for mining
+open-cut coal mine in Australia we keep the topsoil that is removed

-and use it after the mining is finished to cover up the mined area.
+for mining and use it after the mining is finished to cover up the

-We then work to restore the land to its original condition by planting
+mined area.
+We then work to restore the land to its original condition

-new native vegetation.
-In addition, we implement various social contribution
+by planting new native vegetation.
+In addition, we implement various

-activities based on the theme of sustainable coexistence with surrounding
+social contribution activities based on the theme of sustainable coexistence

 Initiatives at the Minerva Coal Mine